 I work mainly in epistemology, but I also enjoy thinking about questions in the philosophy of language.
-My dissertation investigates the rational response to an undertheorized kind of defeat which I call "truth-aptness defeat".

 PUBLICATIONS